• Skip to primary navigation

 Hot Matcha Green Tea latte

 • 2 teaspoons Matcha powder Substitute: matcha syrup.
-(You can skip the sweetener too if you use matcha syrup.)
-See Notes for a homemade matcha syrup recipe.
-If you decide to use sugar instead of honey, mix the sugar with the matcha powder.
+(If so, skip or reduce the sweetener.)
+If you decide to use sugar instead of honey, mix the sugar with the matcha powder before whisking into water.

 • 6 Tablespoons Warm water 176F/ 80C is the best temperature- this helps the green tea powder dissolve more easily but note that it also increases the bitterness.